MKW-Players-Page/mkwpp-web/README.md

 ### Code quality

-This repository has an automatic lint step on every commit running ESLint.
-Code must pass this test before being approved and pushed to `main`.
-You run the linter locally with `npm run lint`.
+This repository has an automatic lint step on every commit running ESLint and Prettier.
+Code must pass these tests before being approved and pushed to `main`.
+You must format your changes by running `npm run format`.
+You can also run the linter locally with `npm run lint`.

 ## Project structure